-There are 15 species of cedar because it grows both on the East and West coasts of the United States, but only some species thrive in the forests of Central and South America.
+There are 15 species of cedar.
+They grow both on the East and West coasts of the United States, but only some species thrive in the forests of Central and South America.

 These species have unique characteristics, such as generally resistant, natural color, and hardness.

-Among the species of cedar, we recommend Western Red cedar for outdoor furniture because it is more robust and harder with 900 Janka hardness.
-We also used cedar as an alternative to Teak wood which is also considered ideal for outdoor uses.
+Among the species of cedar, I recommend Western Red cedar for outdoor furniture because it is more robust and harder with 900 Janka hardness.
+I also used cedar as an alternative to Teak wood which is also considered ideal for outdoor uses.

 Aside from its durability, most woodworkers rely on this wood as their excellent choice because of its appealing pinkish-to-red color, making it beautiful.